 Winter Flowering Plants

-- What's red in your garden during the winter months?
+- What red winter interest plants have you got growing in your garden for seasonal colour?
 I have two red dogwoods - Cornus 'Baton Rouge', a cowberry - Vaccinium vitis-idaea 'Red Candy' and Leucothoe fontanesiana 'Rainbow'.

 - We're used to seeing the odd primula flower in bloom in our gardens even during the winter months.
 For example Primula 'Gigha' is one of those winter flowering plants.
 Moreover it originates from one of the Scottish Islands on the West Coast.

-- Winter on the Wane - when the first of the species crocus start to flower in the garden.
+- Winter on the Wane - when the first of the species crocus - Crocus chrysanthus start to flower in the garden.

-- Winter interest plants at Branklyn Garden that the public never see.
+- See also the Winter interest plants Branklyn Garden visitors never see.